datagraph/jquery-jsonrpc/README.md

       this.request('method.name');
     });

-And after your call, your endPoint and namespace are back to their defaults.
+After your call, your endPoint and namespace are back to their defaults.
 Or you can override the end point for a single request via

-    $.jsonRPC.request('method.name', [1,2,3], null, '/anotherEndPoint');
+    $.jsonRPC.request('method.name', {
+      params: [1,2,3]
+      endPoint: '/anotherEndPoint'
+    });

 ## Authors, License, Development, Thanks